-These are used to calculate the uplift variables below.
-Estimates of slope and rugosity provided by Env-DATA are calculated using the ETOPO1 Ice Surface Global Relief Model, the SRTM 90-m Digital Elevation Model, and the ASTER ASTGTM2 Global 30-m Digital Elevation Model.
+- Rugosity is a measure of the "roughness" of the land surface, typically calculated as the actual area of the surface divided by the aerial (planimetric) area.
 Rugosity is provided as the standard deviation of the height (in meters) over a given number of pixels of the original elevation model.
 Details about how the actual surface area is calculated are in Jenness 2004.

 Movebank calculates orographic uplift using four different combinations of source data:

 Thermals, or buoyant eddies of air, are formed by heating of the air by the sun near the earth's surface.
 Soaring birds that are slowly circling upward are using this thermal uplift to stay aloft.
-The estimates of thermal uplift velocity provided by the Env-DATA System are calculated using estimates of temperature, relative humidity, surface pressure, boundary layer height, and instantaneous moisture and surface heat fluxes from the ECMWF Global Atmospheric Reanalysis.
+The estimates of thermal uplift velocity provided by Env-DATA are calculated using estimates of temperature, humidity, surface pressure, boundary layer height, and instantaneous moisture and surface heat fluxes from the ECMWF Global Atmospheric Reanalysis.
 For details of the equations used, see Bohrer and others (2012).

-Bohrer G, Brandes D, Mandel JT, Bildstein KL, Miller TA, Lanzone M, Katzner T, Maisonneuve C, Tremblay JA (2012) Estimating updraft velocity components over large spatial scales—contrasting migration strategies of golden eagles and turkey vultures.
-Ecology Letters 15:96–103.
-10.1111/j.1461-0248.2011.01713.x
+Bohrer G, Brandes D, Mandel JT, Bildstein KL, Miller TA, Lanzone M, Katzner T, Maisonneuve C, Tremblay JA.
+2012.
+Estimating updraft velocity components over large spatial scales—contrasting migration strategies of golden eagles and turkey vultures.
+Ecol Letters.
+15:96–103. https://doi.org/10.1111/j.1461-0248.2011.01713.x

-Jenness JS (2004) Calculating landscape surface area from digital elevation models.
-Wildlife Society Bulletin 32(3):829–839. https://www.fs.usda.gov/treesearch/pubs/20437
+Jenness JS.
+2004.
+Calculating landscape surface area from digital elevation models.
+Wildlife Soc Bull.
+32(3):829–839. https://www.fs.usda.gov/treesearch/pubs/20437

-Katzner TE, Brandes D, Miller T, Lanzone M, Maisonneuve C, Tremblay JA, Mulvihill R, Merovich GT (2012) Topography drives migratory flight altitude of golden eagles—implications for on-shore wind energy development.
-Journal of Applied Ecology 49:1178–86.
-10.1111/j.1365-2664.2012.02185.x
+Katzner TE, Brandes D, Miller T, Lanzone M, Maisonneuve C, Tremblay JA, Mulvihill R, Merovich GT.
+2012.
+Topography drives migratory flight altitude of golden eagles—implications for on-shore wind energy development.
+J Appl Ecol.
+49:1178–1186. https://doi.org/10.1111/j.1365-2664.2012.02185.x

-Mandel JT, Bildstein KL, Bohrer G, Winkler DW (2008) The movement ecology of migration in turkey vultures.
-Proceedings of the National Academy of Sciences of the USA 105(49):19102–7.
-10.1073/pnas.0801789105
+Mandel JT, Bildstein KL, Bohrer G, Winkler DW.
+2008.
+The movement ecology of migration in turkey vultures.
+P Natl Acad Sci USA.
+105(49):19102–19107. https://doi.org/10.1073/pnas.0801789105

-Safi K, Kranstauber B, Weinzierl R, Griffin L, Rees EC, Cabot D, Cruz S, Proaño C, Takekawa JY, Newman SH, Waldenström J, Bengtsson D, Kays R, Wikelski M, Bohrer G (2013) Flying with the wind: scale dependency of speed and direction measurements in modelling wind support in avian flight.
-Movement Ecology 1:4.
-10.1186/2051-3933-1-4
+Safi K, Kranstauber B, Weinzierl R, Griffin L, Rees EC, Cabot D, Cruz S, Proaño C, Takekawa JY, Newman SH, et al. 2013.
+Flying with the wind: scale dependency of speed and direction measurements in modelling wind support in avian flight.
+Movement Ecol.
+1:4. https://doi.org/10.1186/2051-3933-1-4

-Shamoun-Baranes J, Leshem Y, Yom-Tov Y, Liechti O (2003) Differential use of thermal convection by soaring birds over central Israel.
-The Condor 105(2):208–18.
-10.1093/condor/105.2.20810.1093/condor/105.2.208
+Shamoun-Baranes J, Leshem Y, Yom-Tov Y, Liechti O. 2003.
+Differential use of thermal convection by soaring birds over central Israel.
+Condor.
+105(2):208–218. https://doi.org/10.1093/condor/105.2.20810.1093/condor/105.2.208

-Dodge S, Bohrer G, Weinzierl R, Davidson SC, Kays R, Douglas D, Cruz S, Han J, Brandes D, Wilkelski M (2013) The Environmental-Data Automated Track Annotation (Env-DATA) System: linking animal tracks with environmental data.
-Movement Ecology 1:3.
-10.1186/2051-3933-1-3
+Dodge S, Bohrer G, Weinzierl R, Davidson SC, Kays R, Douglas D, Cruz S, Han J, Brandes D, Wilkelski M. 2013.
+The Environmental-Data Automated Track Annotation (Env-DATA) System: linking animal tracks with environmental data.
+Movement Ecol.
+1:3. https://doi.org/10.1186/2051-3933-1-3